Docs

 Middleware thatorders itself.

-Add cors, auth, rate-limit, and validation in any order.
-MoroJS analyzes dependencies and runs them in the correct sequence — every time.
+Add cors, auth, rate-limit, and validation in whatever order you like.
+MoroJS works out the dependencies and runs them in the right order, so a refactor can't quietly break your pipeline.

 app.ts — as you wrote itSource